kimbaqueen/pt4-data-capstone/README.md

 I approached feature engineering by spending quality efforts in exploring the datasets and by creating subsets within each dataframe.
 This allowed me to choose only relevant features/columns.
 I also spent time analyzing for null values and where those null values may be trending in the dataset.
 Categorical values were also confirmed to be standardized.

 This helped with my efficiency when I was to this stage to cleanse the data.
 I was already familiar with the null values and counts.
-I was able to anaylze it further from here to determine on the NaN values, how to best replace each column's values.
+I was able to analyze it further from here to determine on the NaN values, how to best replace each column's values.
 For the education column, it made the most sense to use a "Not Provided" value based on the other categorical responses.
 For the previous year's rating (performance), I decided to replace values missing to a matching datatype and by using the most common value of 3.0 for this feature in the dataframe.

 In review of the Gender pay gap dataset, while there was no null values to address, I did discover there to be some outliers outside of the 25% & 75% quartiles.
 After further analysis, I found there was only 9 index rows affected and decided to drop these rows as they were not significant to the overall data population size.